mattermost/docs/source/upgrade/upgrading-mattermost-server.rst

 **Read these instructions carefully from start to finish.**

-Make sure that you understand how to `prepare for your upgrade </upgrade/prepare-to-upgrade-mattermost.html>`__, familiarize yourself with all `software and hardware requirements </install/software-hardware-requirements.html>`__, read the `important upgrade notes </upgrade/important-upgrade-notes.html>`__ and that you understand each step of the upgrade process documented below before starting a Mattermost upgrade.
+Make sure that you understand how to :doc:`prepare for your upgrade </upgrade/prepare-to-upgrade-mattermost>`, familiarize yourself with all :doc:`software and hardware requirements </install/software-hardware-requirements>`, read the :doc:`important upgrade notes </upgrade/important-upgrade-notes>` and that you understand each step of the upgrade process documented below before starting a Mattermost upgrade.
 If you have questions or concerns, you can ask on the Mattermost forum at https://forum.mattermost.com/.

 **Gather the following information before starting the upgrade:**